dayonoliveira/flopz-bot/README.md

 # FLOPZ BOT
 > The project is not in production yet, but one day it will be.
 I pretend to upload in Heroku platform.

+> This project was stoped for unknow time.
+Someday I back to develop it :)

 A Discord bot developed in Node.JS and Typescript.
 This project name is a tribute for big floppa's meme, that simple.
 Follow some memes:

 ### Classic